ISISNeutronMuon/SScanSS-2/docs/add_tomo_volume.rst

 ########################
 Insert Tomography Volume
 ########################
-Tomography volumes may be added from Nexus files (HDF5 files conforming to the NXtomoproc standard), or from a number of .TIFF files.
+Tomography volumes may be added from Nexus files (HDF5 files conforming to the |NXtomoproc| standard), or from a number of .TIFF files.
 Both options are detailed below

 *************************************
 Import a Tomography Volume from Nexus
 *************************************
-The Nexus file must conform to the Nexus standard NXtomoproc[https://manual.nexusformat.org/classes/applications/NXtomoproc.html], containing at the very least:
+The Nexus file must conform to the Nexus standard |NXtomoproc|, containing at the very least:

 - NXentry = NXtomoproc
 - tomography data